Häcken 1-2 Paris Saint-Germain: Chawinga gives visitors edge | UEFA Women's Champions League

 Article body

-Paris Saint-Germain top scorer Tabitha Chawinga fired in the second-half winner after Häcken had pegged the visitors back in a gripping first leg of their quarter-final in Gothenburg.
+Paris Saint-Germain top scorer Tabitha Chawinga fired in the second-half winner after Häcken had pegged the visitors back in a gripping quarter-final first leg in Gothenburg.

 Key moments